 Billy Johnson Playground contains a miniature stone bridge reminiscent of Gapstow Bridge.
 Rustic play features evoke the character of the Park, referencing structures like the Dene rustic shelter, which presides over the playground from the large rock outcrop just to the north.
 Rustic trails meander through the raised plantings – bringing the play experience into the landscape.
 Extensive plantings divide the space and create a series of outdoor rooms conducive to imaginative play and games such as hide-and-seek.
 The playground’s most character-defining feature is the 45-foot granite slide, set in a rocky hill that seems to descend from the large rock outcrop itself.
 In the late 1980s, bucket swings were added in response to community demand.

-The upcoming restoration of the playground will enhance the original design while meeting the needs of today’s community.
-Consultation with Mr. Friedberg and the families who currently use the playground informed the Conservancy's plans to recreate aspects of the original design that have been lost over time or were never realized, add new play elements, and address current safety and accessibility standards.
+The restoration of the playground enhanced the original design while meeting the needs of today’s community.
+Consultation with Mr. Friedberg and the families who currently use the playground informed the Conservancy's plans to recreate aspects of the original design that had been lost over time or were never realized, add new play elements, and address current safety and accessibility standards.